daniel3735928559/wip-ulam/README.md

 * [link](#20160102-what-are-the-peaks) For any given a_i that shows up
-  often as a summand of future a_n, the distribution of the other summand a_n - a_i (as always, mod 2pi/alpha) seems to always be a simple distribution (maybe a binomial distribution?) with mean
+  often as a summand of future a_n, the distribution of the other summand a_n - a_i (as always, mod 2pi/alpha) seems to always be a simple distribution (maybe a binomial distribution?), rather than the sort of "peak with some noise" in the simple picture.

 ### 20151220 More alphas